Did you know?

 The Poodle’s name comes from the German word “puddeln” meaning “to splash in water”.

 The Poodle is a water dog and was originally bred as a retriever of waterfowl for hunters.
-Although he is an excellent swimmer and gundog, the Poodle has also been a circus performer and the pampered pet of royal households in France.
+Although he is an excellent swimmer and gundog, the Poodle is a very versatile dog being the world’s oldest water retriever, circus performer, and truffle hunter.
+He has also been the pampered pet of royal households in France.

-Photos displayed courtesy of Adam Moore, Magisterial Kennels, Ontario
+Photos displayed courtesy of Jo-Ellen Curtis, Isle of Standard Poodles, Ontario